reddysrinath16/BengaluruHousePricePrediction/README.md

 # BengaluruHousePricePrediction
-### Building a Model to Predict the Price of the House in a Banglore
+### Building a Model to Predict the Price of the House in a Bangalore
 #### Checkout the Data Analysis - shorturl.at/wEIM8